dotmailer/dotmailer-magento2-extension/README.md

 ###### Improvements
 - We are moving the `ddg_automation_abandonedcarts` cron job to its own cron group, in order to protect it from scheduling delays caused by over-running sync jobs.
 - We've added a Content Security Policy whitelist for specific domains used by this module.

+# 4.8.0-RC1

+###### What’s new
+- System alerts now report on transactional email send failures.
+- Our unit tests have been updated to be compatible with PHPUnit v9+.
+This change was required for Magento 2.4.
+- Module dependencies have been updated in line with Magento 2.4 requirements.
+- Cart insight data is now sent for the Engagement Cloud account owner’s email address when validating API credentials, and at upgrade.
+This allows the Abandoned cart block to be visible in EasyEditor before customer data is received.
+- All active dotdigital modules are now displayed with their version numbers in the Email module dashboard (**Reports > Customer Engagement > Dashboard**).
+- We’ve added a new API method to fetch surveys and forms from Engagement Cloud.

 # 4.5.5